 How to prevent mice from entering your property.
 Mice are nefarious creatures known for invading homes throughout Toronto.
 Although a mouse will enter a home at any point in the year, they more commonly invade when the weather gets cold.
 They seek out shelter, food, and water, which is something easily found among human inhabitants.
 Fortunately, you can stop mice in their tracks and prevent them from entering your home by understanding where they enter from.
-Alternatively, you can call mouse control Toronto to get rid of mice completely.
+Alternatively, you can call mice control to get rid of mice completely.

 Some Tips on How to Prevent Mice from Entering Your Property